-A dear little plant with great deeds, that is sweet woodruff.
+A dear little plant with great deeds, that is sweet woodruff, Galium odoratum.
 With her small flowers and soft green, hand shaped leaves, you could easily overlook her.
 But when you start paying attention, you’ll see her everywhere.

 Sweet woodruff is not very well known today as a medicinal herb, but used to be widely used in the past.
 Perhaps this decline of use is due to the fact that not much scientific research has been carried out and the emphasis is on well researched plants nowadays.
 However, this plant has been used for a long time.
 She definitely deserves a spot in this plant handbook.
-Her main uses are for disorders related to the urinary tract and nervous disorders.
+Her main uses are for disorders related to the urinary tract, digestion and nervous disorders.

 The flowers smell so sweet that they were often used dried in the filling of straw mattresses.
-Hence the name.
 It was also used in linen cupboards to make the clothes smell nice.
 And to repel moths!
 This usage is still current.

 Yellow bedstraw can be used in the same manner.